Ritz Tower: Apartments

 There were about 400 hotel rooms on the upper floors, subdivided into suites with one to five rooms.
 The interior used luxurious materials such as walls with wood paneling and floors with parquetry.
 Most apartments had between two and four rooms in a studio or duplex layout.
 The fourth through 18th floors each had apartments and a central kitchen with dumbwaiter and pantry access.
 A corridor led from the elevators to each suite, where an entrance foyer off the corridor led to a bathroom, living area, and pantry.
 Living rooms were usually 15 by 24 ft.
 Bedrooms were 13 by 17 ft and all had their own small closets and bathrooms.
 Despite the lack of a kitchen, the apartments did have sinks, electric refrigerators, and cabinets, which were legal in apartment hotels.

-The 19th and 20th floors of the building were taken up by an 18-room duplex apartment designed for Arthur Brisbane.
-Brisbane's unit was designed to contain a double-height living room and a wood-burning fireplace.
-The 19th-floor living room had iron chandeliers, a multicolored ceiling painting, and stained-glass and was designed similarly to a Renaissance-era palazzo.
-On the 20th floor, three balconies overlooked the living room.
-The unit had a full kitchen and a servants' living area, features that were not present in any other individual suite, as well as a full terrace on the 19th-story setback.
+The 19th and 20th floors of the building were taken up by an 11-room or 18-room duplex apartment designed for Arthur Brisbane.
+The Brisbane unit has four bedrooms and four bathrooms.
+The unit has a full kitchen and a servants' living area, features that were not present in any other individual suite, as well as a full terrace on the 19th-story setback.
 Brisbane was the only resident with his own domestic staff; they lived with him on the 20th floor rather than with the other servants on the second and third floors.
-A semicircular, leaded-glass solarium led from the dining room to the terrace.
+The unit is accessed by an elevator leading to a marble entrance foyer.
+Brisbane's unit has a double-height living room decorated by Thomas Hastings, which measures 45 ft long and is designed similarly to a Renaissance-era palazzo.
+There is a wood-burning fireplace, stained-glass doors and windows, and a ceiling from a Venetian palace.
+Next to the living room is an office–library, a media room, a bedroom, and a bathroom, while the laundry room, a dining room, and the kitchen are next to the opposite side of the living room.
+A semicircular, leaded-glass solarium leads from the dining room to the terrace.
+On the 20th floor, three balconies overlook the living room, including a Juliet balcony.
+The unit's other three bedrooms and bathrooms are located on the 20th floor as well.

 The units above Brisbane's duplex each had one to four bedrooms, all with their own bathrooms.
 The 21st through 24th stories each contained two simplex apartments per floor; by the 1950s, these had been divided into four apartments per floor.
 Above the 25th floor were the building's "tower apartments".
 The 25th through 32nd stories each contained two duplex apartments, one for every pair of floors.
 Each duplex contained a double-height, 16 by 40 ft living room with an entrance foyer on its lower level and a balcony on its upper level.
 There were also terraces at the corners of the tower.
 The 33rd to 37th stories each contained one apartment.
 The apartments on the 25th through 34th floors were divided into three units in the 1950s.